Teriyaki sauce is so wonderfully flavorful, and it goes perfectly with bold-flavored fish such as salmon.

-- While the salmon is in the oven, in a small saucepan, whisk together the soy sauce and konjac flour.
+- While the salmon is in the oven, in a small saucepan, whisk together the soy sauce and cornstarch or konjac flour.
 Add the white wine, honey, minced garlic and minced ginger, whisking to combine.

 - Heat the glaze over medium heat, whisking often, 3-4 minutes, until it thickens into syrup.
 Remove from heat.